KentonWhite/ProjectTemplate/website/mastering.markdown

 variable was already loaded once and you don't want to load it from the cache you have to call `clear.cache(variable.name)`.
 This will likely change in the future so that cached variables will be ignored as well.

+#### Listing data
+When encoutering unexpected results from `load.project` in the load data phase it can be useful to have some insight in what files are found by `load.project` and which reader is used to import the data.
+For this purpose the `list.data` function returns a list of all files, with metadata on how the variable will be called, whether it is in the cache, whether it matches a `data_ignore` pattern, and what reader will be used. `list.data` doesn't actually read the files so it is much quicker than a call to `load.project`.